Halloween LED lights are a common, energy efficient decoration. | Photo courtesy of Jeremy Roof, Creative Commons.

 Halloween revelers young and old will take over their neighborhoods at an early witching hour tonight.
 Illuminated jack-o-lanterns will smile (or glare) from stoops.
 Porch lights, street lamps and lights strung from porches will flicker to provide a safe cover for pedestrians.
 With all these lights on, there’s little wonder how Halloween fits strikingly well within the broader theme of energy efficiency.

 Trick-or-treaters and their chaperones in towns from Pocahontas, Iowa, to Fort Fairfield, Maine will enjoy better visibility with brighter streetlights at a lower cost tonight.
-By using funds from the Energy Efficiency and Conservation Block Grant program, many municipalities have replaced traditional incandescent street lights with brighter, longer-lasting light-emitting diode (LEDs) lights.
-Obviously it’s not just once a year that municipalities are actively attempting to lower their energy consumption.
-LEDs are energy efficient choices when lighting paths, pumpkin patches, or the pumpkins themselves with their long-lasting glow.
+By using funds from the Energy Efficiency and Conservation Block Grant program, many municipalities have replaced traditional incandescent street lights with brighter, longer-lasting light-emitting diode (LED) lights.
+Obviously, it’s not just once a year that municipalities are actively attempting to lower their energy consumption -- so LEDs, an energy efficient way to light paths, pumpkin patches or the pumpkins themselves, are a smart investment.

 Whether you are out trick-or-treating tonight, bobbing for apples or enjoying a hayride, there are constant reminders of energy efficiency in our daily lives – and many are the things we may not notice.
-This All-Hallow’s Eve take a moment to appreciate the ways we save energy while you lead the way with an LED torch or heat your apple cider with your ENERGY STAR stove.
+This All-Hallow’s Eve, take a moment to appreciate the ways energy efficiency is all around us.
+You can even lead the way with an LED torch, or heat your apple cider with your ENERGY STAR stove.